drTakuOmics/Py_smap_v2.1/README.md

 INPUT FILE PARAMETERS

 The sample_search.par file included in the landing directory includes descriptions (commented, following a \# sign) for input parameters and values expected in [your_parfile.par].
-Default/recommended values in [brackets], where applicable; any line beginning with a # sign is ignored.
+Any line beginning with a \# sign is ignored.

-\# [function] [search_global]: the compiled function to run
+\# [function]: the compiled function to run

 function search_global